openstack-archive/tripleo-quickstart/doc/source/basic-usage.rst

 Feature Configuration and Nodes
 -------------------------------

-In previous versions of triple-quickstart a config file was used to determine not only the features that would be enabled in tripleo and openstack but also the number of nodes to be used.
+In previous versions of tripleo-quickstart a config file was used to determine not only the features that would be enabled in tripleo and openstack but also the number of nodes to be used.
 For instance "config/general_config/ha.yml" would configure pacemaker and ensure three controller nodes were provisioned.
 This type